London Steiner School

-London Steiner School (formerly Waldorf School of South West London) is a Steiner Education-based independent school located at 9 Weir Road in Balham, the London Borough of Lambeth, England.
+London Steiner School (formerly Waldorf School of South West London) was a Steiner Education-based independent school located at 9 Weir Road in Balham, the London Borough of Lambeth, England.

 History

 The Waldorf School of South West London opened in September 1983, with one student and one teacher.
-For more than 30 years, the school has provided Steiner Waldorf education in South London.
+For nearly 40 years, the school provided Steiner Waldorf education in South London.

 The school was situated on Tooting Common, on public land rented from Wandsworth Council until 2010.
 The original wooden buildings burned to the ground in 2004 (suspected arson) and the school relocated temporarily to a church hall in Streatham while a new building was erected on the original site.
 Four years after the school moved into the new building, the council decided not to renew the lease, and the school looked for new permanent premises.

 The school moved temporarily back into the Church Hall in Streatham for a further two years, before the present site of 9 Weir Road in Balham was found.

-The school is now using the trading name of London Steiner School.
+The school then changed its name to London Steiner School.

-Admissions
+The London Steiner School provided Waldorf Steiner education for children aged 3 to 14 (early years/kindergarten to Class 8).
+When grade 8 was completed, students moved on to their next school, which could be any secondary school in the country, Steiner or otherwise.
+The school also provided indoor and outdoor Parent and Child Groups (0–3 years old).

-The Waldorf School of South West London (now London Steiner School) provides Waldorf Steiner education for children aged 3 to 14 (early years/kindergarten to Class 8).
-When grade 8 is completed, students move on to their next school, which could be any secondary school in the country, Steiner or otherwise.
-Plans for opening an upper school have been considered, but are not currently being acted on, mainly due to funding.
-The school provides indoor and outdoor Parent and Child Groups (0–3 years old).
+The school was rated as 'Inadequate' by Ofsted in November 2018.
+A further inspection in November 2021 rated the school as 'Requires Improvement'.
+The school then closed in April 2023.